bsstahl/CognitiveInheritance/Posts/Understanding-gpt-tokenization.md

 ## The *cl100k* Tokenizer Sample Code

 I found it difficult to understand the tokenization process from looking at the code for some of the standard implementations.
 There is a simple reason for this -- those implementations are optimized for speed and efficiency, not for clarity and understanding.
 To solve this problem, and help my understanding of this process, I created a new implementation using an object-oriented approach.
-This implementation prioritizes clarity and understanding over raw performance.
-While it is not optimized for high-speed, production-level applications, its OOP design makes the concepts of encoding and decoding with `cl100k` far more accessible for educational purposes, allowing learners to grasp the nuances of tokenization without getting lost in the weeds of complex array operations.
+This implementation prioritizes clarity over performance, making the concepts of encoding and decoding with `cl100k` far more accessible for educational purposes.
+This approach allows learners to investigate the nuances of tokenization without getting lost in the weeds of complex array operations.
 The code is written in *C#* and is available on [GitHub](https://github.com/bsstahl/AIDemos/tree/master/Tokenizer).

+### *cl100k* Tokenization Replacements

+The key to the tokenization process using *cl100k* is the replacements data, found in the [cl100k_base.tiktoken file](https://github.com/bsstahl/AIDemos/blob/master/Tokenizer/Tokenizer/data/cl100k_base.tiktoken) in the code sample.
+This file contains a list of Base-64 encoded strings, and the token that each string represents.
+A decoded version of this file can be found in {PageLink:cl100k-token-replacements|this table}.

-* Walk throught the sample code, explaining how the Encode and Decode methods work.
+[TODO: Walk throught the sample code, explaining how the Encode and Decode methods work]
-* Link to the model translation data file on Github.

 ## Intriguing Token Findings